Bilal-Abdeen/cordova-plugin-tesseract/README.md

 ### D. Recognize text from image
 // Add the following to your JS script, e.g. my-app.js.

-// The following function is NOT, yet, working for me.
-I am still trying to fix it.
-Any help, please... function recogniseText(imageData) {
+function recogniseText(imageData) {
 	TesseractPlugin.recognizeText(imageData, language
 		, function(recognizedText) {